getlago/lago-docs/docs/guide/10_invoicing/grace-period.md

 ![Illustration of the grace period](../../../static/img/grace-period-timeline.png)

 ## Application scope and possible actions
 The grace period applies to **subscription invoices**.
-It does not apply to invoices related to add-ons or credit purchases.
+It does not apply to invoices related to add-ons (i.e. one-off invoices) or credit purchases.

 The creation of a `draft` invoice triggers the `invoice.drafted` [webhook](../../api/webhooks/messages).